Joe-Collins-1986/travel-app/README.md

    ---

    #### Close Tasks
    Once tasks have been completed users can mark them as closed.
-These will change colour and move below the opened tasks.
+These will change colour and move them below the open tasks.

    ![Close Tasks](readme-assets/features/task-manager/closed-tasks.png)
    <br>